grayresearch/CX/CHARTER.md

 preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompable means of extension discovery, versioning, computation, state, error handling, etc.
 This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.

-The CX-ISA and CX-SW TGs will define HW-SW interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.
+To address this composable extensions interop standards gap, the CX-ISA and CX-SW TGs will define HW-SW interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.

 ## Charters